Pursuing Wonder, Knowledge & Love

 Students in this class will continue to read and study a novel written entirely in Latin.
 Students will enjoy reading about the antics and adventures of a Roman family in the 2nd century A.D. while they learn an impressive amount of vocabulary and grammar through a natural language-learning approach.

 This course is intended to follow Latin 1; at least one year of high-school level Latin is a prerequisite.
-This course is taught at the equivalent of a traditional honors-level class.

 Owl pellet dissections, live butterfly studies, and microscope adventures are a few of the activities that await fifth- through eighth-grade students in this fun, hands-on class.